GLOBAL R&D CONTRACTING | PRIVACY ADVISOR | ATTORNEY

 Global R&D Contracting, Privacy, and Collaboration

 Welcome to my website!
-Does your organization need contracting or privacy expertise?
-Do you need expertise in global collaborations?
-Need an experienced global contract negotiator and leader who has negotiated a couple thousand contracts?
+Do you need contracting or privacy expertise?
+Significant experience in global collaborations?
+Need an experienced global contract negotiator and leader who has negotiated hundreds of contracts?
 If so, you have come to the right place!
-25+ years of working in university research administration, government, and law will be used to foster YOUR success.
+25+ years of working in university research administration, local government, and law will be leveraged to foster YOUR success.

-Currently an eDiscovery Attorney in Washington, D.C. - focusing primarily on privacy and antitrust matters - I also serve as an Adjunct Associate Professor in the CUNY M.S. in Research Administration and Compliance Program.
-My privacy and data protection background includes the European CPP / EU - DPO designation (accredited by the City of Glasgow College), and 2 years of privacy experience.
-This experience includes 2 large corporate data breaches, PII, FCRA, Privacy Shield, copyright infringement, Apple / Google Play apps, and COPPA.
+I am an eDiscovery Attorney in Washington, D.C. who focuses on privacy and antitrust matters.
+I also serve as an Adjunct Associate Professor in the CUNY M.S.
+Research Administration and Compliance Program.
+My privacy and data protection background includes the European CPP / EU - DPO designation (accredited by the City of Glasgow College), and 2.3 years of privacy experience.
+This experience includes 2 large corporate data breaches, PII / SHI / corporate sensitive information, FCRA, Privacy Shield, copyright infringement, Apple / Google Play apps, and COPPA.
 Privacy is complex, but my broad perspective will help you navigate this complex area.

 I am active in the leadership of the ABA Science & Technology Law Section, the ABA House of Delegates, and the State Bar of Wisconsin.
 I am barred in Wisconsin and before the U.S. Supreme Court.
 A graduate of the University of Dayton School of Law, I hold graduate degrees in international affairs and urban administration.